gizmore/phpgdo-esl/DOCS/ESL_IDEAS.md

 A civilian has the power of vote of his fraction of his country.

-### ESL: Rule Proposes
+### ESL: Real World Rule Proposes

 1) Dogs are allowed to fecatize in green side areas and trees.
-To fertilize and remove waste
+To fertilize and remove waste.
+2) Dog tax is canceled.
+3) Mass Killing weaponry is forbidden
+4)

+### ESL: Combat Zone Rule Proposes

+1) The Tiara is forbidden to be worn in the combat zone.
 2)
-3) The Tiara is forbidden to be worn in the combat zone.

 ### ESL: Features